saurabhbiswas/Easy-FrontEnd/README.md

 ### Proctected Routes

 path: '/dashboard' is protected so that user without login/signup cannot access it.

+### Responsive UI

+tailwind.css classes are sued to make responsive UI.

+### useReducer Hook

+it is used to straemline state management.